yhliang-GBU/yhliang/_pages/about.md

 A short biography
 ======
-I am currently a tenure-track Assistant Professor and Researcher at Great Bay University (GBU).
+I am currently a tenure-track Assistant Professor (independent PI) at Great Bay University (GBU).
 Previously, I was a senior engineering at Huawei (Hang Zhou, China).
 I obtained my Ph.D. degree from the Department of Computer Science and Engineering at The Chinese University of Hong Kong under the supervision of [Prof. Yang Ming-Chang](https://www.cse.cuhk.edu.hk/~mcyang/index.html).
 Before that, I received my bachelor’s degree in computer science from South China University of Technology.

 Research Interests
 ======
-My research focuses on the problem of data storage, including storage system, memory system, database system and data infrastructure for AI/ML.
+My research focuses on the problem of data storage, including storage system, memory system, database system and data infrastructure for Artificial Intelligence/Machine Learning.

 Openings
 ------
-PostDoc Position: Joint PostDoc program with Tsinghua University (Shenzhen) and University of Science and Technology of China .
+Joint PostDoc program with Tsinghua University (Shenzhen) or University of Science and Technology of China.

-Senior Researcher: todo
+Senior Researcher.

-Research Assistants/Visiting Students
+Research Assistants/Visiting Students.

 Create content & metadata
 ------